BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Overview.rst

    .. py:method:: execute()

-      :return: A complex.IFilter.Result object that contains any warnings or errors that were encountered during the execution of the filter.
+      :return: A simplnx.IFilter.Result object that contains any warnings or errors that were encountered during the execution of the filter.
-      :rtype: complex.IFilter.Result
+      :rtype: simplnx.IFilter.Result

    .. py:method:: preflight()

-      :return: A complex.IFilter.Result object that contains any warnings or errors that were encountered during the preflight of the filter.
+      :return: A simplnx.IFilter.Result object that contains any warnings or errors that were encountered during the preflight of the filter.
-      :rtype: complex.IFilter.Result
+      :rtype: simplnx.IFilter.Result

 .. code:: python